CyberNDR/PhoNumSpy/README.md

 • Phone Number Web Footprint Search

-• Phone Number Targeted Search on Temporary Phone Number Provider on the Internet
+• Phone Number Targeted Search on all the Temporary Phone Number Providers on the Internet

 • TXT Output
 # Installation